nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ### Listing all tasks/modules: `list`

 Displays a list of all tasks, some of which are grouped by module code while the rest fall under "general tasks" list.<br>
-If tag search string is provided, list will only display tasks containing tags that contain the search string.
-The tag search string cannot contain whitespace.
+If tag name is provided, list will only display tasks containing the tag name.
+The tag name cannot contain whitespace.

-Format: `list ["TAG_SEARCH_STRING"]`
+Format: `list ["TAG_NAME"]`

 ### Clearing the list: `reset`